RedHatSatellite/sat6_scripts/README.md

-# sat6_disconnected_tools
+# Overview

-Scripts to assist with content management in a disconnected Satellite 6 environment.
+Importing content in a disconnected environment can be a challenge.
+These scripts make use of the Inter-Satellite Sync capability in Satellite 6.2 to allow for full and incremental export/import of content between environments.

 These scripts have been written and tested using Satellite 6.2 on RHEL7

-## Definitions
-Throughout these scripts the following references are used:
-- Connected Satellite: Internet connection is available
-- Disconnected Satellite: No internet connection is available
-- Sync Host: Connected Satellite that downloads and exports content for a Disconnected Satellite

-## Requirements
+# Requirements
+* Satellite >= 6.2.x
+* Python >= 2.7
+* PyYAML

 The Export and Import scripts are intended to be run on the Satellite servers directly.
 - sat_export is intended to run on the Connected Satellite,
 - sat_import is intended to run on the Disconnected Satellite.

-* You will need to install PyYAML to use these scripts.
-`yum -y install PyYAML`

 * The scripts make use of the Satellite REST API, and require an admin account on the Satellite server.
 ```